 Hartston reveals the fascinating natural history of sloths such as the discovery of prehistoric ground sloths to modern pygmy sloths in Panama, investigating their evolution.
 Hartston also looks at how our views of sloths have changed over time, from the early European explorers in southern/central America to the present day.
 Along the journey, the reader also has the opportunity to explore the science of sloths and aids to help reverse centuries of injustice.
 It very much reminds me of one of the books in the Animal series from Reaktion Books due to it’s content.

 The book is very well researched and I thoroughly enjoyed it, despite being a herpetologist I’m always happy to read books on natural history, geology and other such subjects that take my interest.
-I thoroughly recommend Sloths! to anyone who loves the natural world, I’d also like to thank my wonderful girlfriend Emily for acquiring a copy for me via the author.
+I thoroughly recommend Sloths! to anyone who loves the natural world.